Changissnz/nu_merchant_principal/README.md

 for an executing process' wanted failure.
 Backward dependencies, of preventative security by information brokerage, take forms of differing qualities to those of that section.
-Information is a catalyzer for action, rather than the only constituent for the object in question (the argument in section Arguments in Image-Projectable Contexts), in this section.
+Information is a catalyzer for action in this section, rather than the only constituent for the object in question (the argument in section Arguments in Image-Projectable Contexts).

 ![image info](./images/taiv_nine.PNG)